 Terrashield is a pre-made product that many people rave about.
 My sister is one of those people that mosquitos and no see-ums love.
 She gets eaten alive.
 She used to use a DEET spray and had so-so results with it.
 She still got lots of bug bites even when fully covered by the spray On a recent trip to Hawaii, she brought Terrasheild with her and said she only got 2 or 3 bites total after a full week there.
 Normally she would come home covered.

 Best essential oils to use for trees + pollens while camping

 Do you suffer from sneezing, runny eyes from all the trees and pollen when you’re spending time outdoors?

-Store bought antihistamines usually make you tired and can eventually decrease in their effectiveness when used on an ongoing basis.
-When you’re knocked out from your antihistamine, you’re not going to enjoy your camping trip as much.
+Store bought options for sneezing and watery eyes caused by being outdoors usually make you tired and can eventually decrease in their effectiveness when used on an ongoing basis.
+When you’re knocked out, you’re not going to enjoy your camping trip as much.

 A natural option that my family uses and swears by is the combination of Lemon, Lavender, and Peppermint essential oils.
 You can combine these into a roller and apply it to pulse points for quick, effective relief.
 You can see the full directions to make this roller on this post

 The dōTERRA TriEase Softgels are a blend of oils known for their ability to soothe the body during times of seasonal change.
 They provide respiratory support with Peppermint and Lemon while Lavender is a natural remedy with no drowsy side effects.
 Learn more about TriEase from the link below.

 Best all natural pain relief to take with you camping